TradeIdeasPhilip/bounce-3d/README.md

 ## Starting from Scratch
 I just switched to a new mac laptop.
-Here are some _quick_ notes on setting up a TypeScript / npm / git environmnet.
+Here are some _quick_ notes on setting up a TypeScript / npm / git / VS Code environment from scratch.

 * VS Code
   * I downloaded [VS Code](https://code.visualstudio.com/download) from their website.
 I selected "Apple Silicon".
   * I installed the following extensions: [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), [JavaScript and TypeScript Nightly](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next), [Vite](https://marketplace.visualstudio.com/items?itemName=antfu.vite) (The Anthony Fu version.)
+  * Main menu > Code > Preferences > Settings.
+Search for `git autofetch` and set it to true.
 * `git`
   * I started from the terminal and typed `git`.
 I clicked OK a few times and eventually an installer came up and did its job.
   * `git config --global user.name "John Doe"`.
 Add your own name and email.
 These are recorded as part of every commit.